eidelen/DicomToMesh/README.md

 # Contributors

-The code was written for the medical planning and navigation library of AOT AG (http://www.aot.swiss).
-Since it is based on several open-source examples, I decided to make our code public as well.
-Hope somebody can use parts of it.
+DicomToMesh is a small inhouse product of AOT AG (http://www.aot.swiss).
+Since it is based on several open-source examples, we decided to make our code public as well.
+We hope somebody can use parts of it.
+Participants are most welcome.

 Have fun,
 Adrian